adstuart/azure-expressroute-migration/README.md

 192.168.2.0/24     EBgp      10.10.1.5     12076-65000-65001-65001-65001-65002  32769     10.10.1.5
 192.168.2.0/24     EBgp      10.10.1.4     12076-65000-65001-65001-65001-65002  32769     10.10.1.4
 ```
+Now is the time to also redeem the authorsations you created in an earlier step, effectively building connections from your circuit to gateways that reside in different subscriptions.

-We have completed 6 steps, and we still are yet to put any production traffic on our new ER circuit!
+We have now completed 6 steps, and we still are yet to put any production traffic on our new ER circuit!
 So lets move on...

 ## 3.7.
 Move traffic to new ExpressRoute circuit